 In this Halloween episode, we talk with Dr. Adam Frank, an astrophysicst/astrobiologist at the University of Rochester, about his recent book: The Little Book of Aliens.
 We hear some of the stories and learn about the science of life “out there” – astrobiology – and the past, present, and future search for extraterrestrial intelligence.

-Host & Producer: Joel Parker Executive Producer: Beth Bennett
+Host/Producer/Engineer: Joel Parker Executive Producer: Susan Moran Headline contributors: Shelley Schlender, Beth Bennett

 Over the Seawall (start time: 7:33): One of the key things that makes us human is our ability to problem-solve.
 But often our engineered fixes backfire and even make the problem we’re trying to solve much worse.
 How On Earth host Susan Moran interviews journalist Stephen Robert Miller about how this applies to massive seawalls, re-engineered rivers, grandiose canals (such as the Central Arizona Project) and other technological fixes that have unintended consequences.
 Miller’s debut book, due out next week, is called Over the Seawall: Tsunamis, Cyclones, Drought, and the Delusion of Controlling Nature (Island Press).
 Check out Stephen’s upcoming book talks: Nov.
 2 at CU Boulder’s ATLAS 102, 7:00-8:30 p.m.; and Nov.
 28 at Boulder Book Store, 6:30 p.m.